Learners are innovative thinkers who are successful, confident, respectful and caring

 Personal mobile devices are an integral part of our daily lives.
 However, they can also be a distraction to learning and facilitate other issues around responsible social media use and negative peer interactions.
 Research has also shown a variety of negative effects of increased screen time and social media exposure on middle school aged children.
 The government of Alberta has recently released Ministerial Order #014/2024 regarding personal devices use and we wanted to share Paterson’s plan for responsible use.

-Our school’s procedure will follow the new Lethbridge School regulations that can be seen on their website under 607.4.
+Our school’s procedure will follow the new Lethbridge School Division regulations that can be seen on their website under Personal Mobile Device and Social Media Use in Schools procedure and information documents | Lethbridge School Division

 Personal Mobile Device: Any personal electronic device capable of communicating or accessing the internet, including but not limited to cellphones, tablets, laptops, and smartwatches.
-The school is a partner with parents and guardians when it comes to personal devices.
+The school is a partner with parents/guardians/caregivers when it comes to personal devices.
 Students are expected to keep their devices in their lockers during instructional time at school.
 If they must carry it in their backpacks or pockets, devices must be turned off.

 • Devices may be used at lunch and after school.
 If used during lunch, they must return to the student’s locker when classes resume.